Borek78/how-to-create-pandita/terms-of-use.md

 ### INSTRUCTIONS TO USE

 I have applied very permissive licenses to both the articles and the template and, therefore, anyone is allowed to download this website and use it on his own/her domain.
-In other words, anyone can legally upload this website on many different domains.<br><br>
+In other words, anyone can legally upload this website to many different domains.<br><br>

 The static pages of this website can be downloaded by clicking the link below.<br><br>